openpilotkr/openpilot_bak/README.md

 1. Branches
  - OPKR: main branch, stable, not latest.
 This will be updated if test branch is done.
- - _test: test branches, not stable, latest, for testing new fuctions, codes, or the other things.
+ - _test: test branches, not stable, latest, for testing new functions, codes, or the other things.

 2. How to Install
  - Use fork installer : Type https://opkr.tk/fork/opkr on custom URL window(Short URL.
 This will install OPKR branch directly.) or you can use Shane's fork installer(https://smiskol.com/fork)